qouteall/qouteall-blog/blog/2025/Traps to Developers.md

   - In node.js, two versions of same package can co-exist.
 Their `let`, `const` global variables and classes will separately co-exist (but other global variables (e.g. `windows`, `globalThis`) are shared).
 If two versions of React use together, it may give "invalid hook call" error.
 If two versions of a React component library use together, it may have context-related issues.
   - In Python, pip and uv will give error when installing package if conflict occurs.
   - In C/C++ it may give "duplicate symbol" error during linking.
+  - Rust allows two different major versions of same crate to co-exist.
+Rust uses semantic versioning ([See also](https://doc.rust-lang.org/cargo/reference/semver.html)).
+Their global variables also separately co-exist.
+[Having two major versions of Tokio causes problem](https://rust-lang.github.io/wg-async/vision/submitted_stories/status_quo/alan_creates_a_hanging_alarm.html#addendum-multiple-tokio-major-versions).
-  - If two libraries dynamically links two versions of same library (e.g. OpenSSL [^about_openssl]), and multiple versions are both installed in system, dynamic linker may link the incompatible version.
+  - If two libraries dynamically links two versions of same library (e.g. OpenSSL), and multiple versions are both installed in system, dynamic linker may link the incompatible version.

-[^about_openssl]: OpenSSL is often dynamically linked and it's commonly used.
-It's easy to encounter dependency problems related to OpenSSL.
-Also OpenSSL depends on glibc so the glibc compatibility issue also interferes.
-Golang re-implements SSL-related functionality so it's immune to this issue.
+- IO buffering.
+  - If you don't flush, it may delay actual write.
+  - If you write a long-running CLI program that don't flush stdout, it works fine when directly running in terminal, but it delays output when used with pipe `|`.
+  - If program is force-killed (e.g. `kill -9`) some of its last log may not be written to log file.
+  - Flushing too frequent may hurt performance.

+[^semantic_versioning]: In semantic versioning, changing existing API increments major version.
+Only adding new API and don't change existing API increments minor version.
+Small bugfix that does't change API increments patch version.
+There are some exceptions.
+If there is a wrongly-designed API that very few people use

 ### Linux and bash